wh1ter0seunm4skedX/ShiftEase/README.md

 ### API 📡

-The ShiftEase API will serve as the backbone of the application, facilitating communication between the frontend and backend.
+The API will serve as the backbone of the application, facilitating communication between the frontend and backend.
 Key endpoints will include:

 - **User Endpoints** 🧑‍💻: For registration, login, and user profile management.
 - **Shift Endpoints** 📅: To create, retrieve, update, and delete shifts.